nprgago/arcade-game/README.md

 * Move the player with the arrow keys (up, down, left, right);
 * Find the best path to the water and get score points;
+* Collect the gems for additional score points;
 * Avoid colliding with enemies bugs and loosing score points.

 ## Development